mattscripted/til/frontend/css-grids-for-responsive-layouts.md

-# Using CSS grids for responsive layouts
+# Use CSS grids for responsive layouts

 We can easily create responsive layouts with `grid`, `grid-template-areas`, and `grid-area`.